labapart/polymcu/Board/AppNearMe/README.md

     * `SWCLK` pin M12
     * `SWDIO` pin M15

-To redirect `printf` output through the UART/Serial port instead of using UART-over-USB rebuild your application with the CMake parameters `-DSUPPORT_DEVICE_USB=0 -DDEBUG_UART_BAUDRATE=9600` (eg: use a baudrate of 9600).
+To redirect `printf` output through the UART/Serial port instead of using UART-over-USB rebuild your application with the CMake parameters `-DSUPPORT_DEBUG_UART=uart -DDEBUG_UART_BAUDRATE=9600` (eg: use a baudrate of 9600).

 ### CMSIS-DAP Debugging